How many calories in an onion? These white onions are popping up out of the ground. They are ready to be harvested!

 Short-day onions start the bulbing process when day-length reaches 10 to 12 hours.
 They mature in 110 days when planted in the south during winter or early spring.
 They mature in 75 days when planted in northern states in late spring but will not get very large.
 The earlier you plant them, the larger they get.

 Intermediate day onion varieties are the most widely adaptable since they require 12 to 14 hours of sunlight before beginning the bulbing process.
 Unless you live in far south Florida or south Texas you should have enough daytime hours to make nice-sized bulbs.
 When planted at the proper time, intermediate day onion varieties mature in approximately 100 days.

 Long day sweet and storage onion varieties do well in the northern states that have between 14 and 16 hours of daylight length.
 Long day sweet onion varieties generally mature a few weeks before long day storage onion varieties and will keep from one to four months, so eat them first.
 These varieties will do best from the Midwest to the Canadian border.
 If planted early, long day onion varieties will do well in the northern half of the intermediate day areas.

 Onions come in three colors: red, white and yellow.
 They have about 44 calories.
 The more color, the more anti-oxidants that the onion has.

 Onions may have several health benefits, mostly due to their high content of antioxidants and sulfur-containing compounds.

-They have antioxidant and anti-inflammatory effects and have been linked to a reduced risk of cancer, lower blood sugar levels, and improved bone health.
+They have antioxidants and anti-inflammatory effects and have been linked to a reduced risk of cancer, lower blood sugar levels, and improved bone health.

 Commonly used as a flavoring or side dish, onions are a staple food in many cuisines.
 They can be baked, boiled, grilled, fried, roasted, sautéed, pickled, frozen, dried, powdered, or eaten raw.